Operation Desert Weasel | Hunting HTB/Sandworm

 Also there is part that contains a signed text by the SSA.

+Okay we have 3 input sections we can deal with.
 At this stage, I researched about pgp attacks for a while.
 Most of them were advanced topics btw.

 I tried to get the sites private key somehow but failed and the more I research about pgp, it seems like there is no attack surface in terms of pgp in this site.